 by Michael Vlahos

-Michael Vlahos, PhD teaches in the Global Security Studies program at Johns Hopkins University’s School of Arts and Sciences.
-Dr. Vlahos is the author of Fighting Identity: Sacred War and World Change.
+Michael Vlahos, PhD teaches in the Global Security Studies program at Johns Hopkins University’s School of Arts and Sciences and is a professor in the Strategy and Policy Department at the US Naval War College.
+Dr. Vlahos was long a foreign affairs and national security commentator on contract with CNN.
 His articles have appeared in Foreign Affairs, The Times Literary Supplement, Foreign Policy, and Rolling Stone.
 Since 2001 he has been a regular featured guest of the nationally syndicated John Batchelor Show on WABC.

 Author: Michael Vlahos

 "Michael Vlahos has been remarkable in pointing toward broader connections and deeper historical-cultural roots in the challenges that Western democracies face.
 He has earned public gratitude for his many books and essays.
 Fighting Identity is another important and original contribution in helping Americans understand how their conscious and unconscious national beliefs affect their strengths, vulnerabilities, and possibilities in meeting this era's threats."